aAAC/HelloWorld/README.md

 # HelloWorld
-Creating first repo on Git
+Creating first repo on Git, finding the ways how can I help people people especially newbies.